psarnow/colorado-dow/Questions.md

 * What is the Elk to Hunter ratio for each unit+season?
 * Understand the affects of weather on success rates
 * Understand the affects of weather on harvest
-* What is the trend of the elk population (statewide, by unit)
-* What is the trend for number of hunters (statewide, by unit)
-* What is the trend for harvest (statewide, by unit)
-* What is the trend for success (statewide, by unit)

 * Do I have a better chance of success drawing and hunting Cow or Bull per unit+season